casoon/dragonfly-docs/docs/examples/layout/index.md

 ---
-title: Layout Components
+title: Layout Examples
 category: Examples
+outline: false
 ---

-# Layout Components
+# Layout Examples

 This page showcases the layout components available in the Casoon UI Library.
 These components help structure and organize content on your pages.